zhol0777/is-this-good/LUBRICANTS.md

 This document provides basic coverage for those new to the hobby; seasoned members of the hobby may prefer things like
 * Christo-Lube (MCG 111, 112, 129)
   * [donpark's review of Christo-Lubes](https://www.keebtalk.com/t/cristo-lubes-mini-review/5530)
+  * chicken's review of Christo-Lube: boomer lube
+  * pizza's review of Christo-Lube: boomer lube not as good as real krytox for both separation and consistency and movement
+  * man its cheap though
 * Exotic mixes like GHv4 and specific Grease/Oil ratio mixes
   * if you choose to use these just because you think you'll be cool and not because they have a specific property you're looking for, lol
     * lmao